Leo-CICAL/Formation_Git_DVB/Tp/tp.md

 ### Instructions

 * Open the folder in your coding IDE.
-* Make a change in a file.
+* Make a change in a file (for example, change a phrase in the ReadMe file).
-* Run through the steps outlined in `Step 3` of the first project ( status, diff, add, commit, push ).
+* Run through the steps outlined in `Step 3` of the first project : git status, git add, git commit and git push (WHEN YOU GIT PUSH, JUST "git push")
   * Since you've cloned this repository, it is already pointing to your forked version.
 Therefore, you don't need to tell your computer where to push the code.

-## Mini-Project 3: Group Project

-## Step 1

-### Summary

-To help this process stick in memory we are going to repeat the process of the second project.
-We'll delete our current fork on our machine and restart the process.

-### Instructions

-* Delete the folder on your Desktop that is the forked repository.
-* Re-clone the fork to your desktop.
-* Make a change to any file.
-* Run through the process of pushing to GitHub ( status, diff, add, commit, push ).

-## Step 2

-### Summary

-Here is where things start to get different.
-Let's imagine we're working in groups.
-If we have everyone pushing to one repo without verifying the quality of the code, things can get messy pretty quick.
-GitHub fixed this solution with 'Pull Requests.'
-Basically, you fork a project, make changes to your fork, then you make a Pull Request (PR) back into the original project requesting that some piece of code be added to the original repo.
-This is how the vast majority of open source code projects work.
-In this step, we will make a pull-request.

-### Instructions

-* Go to your forked repo on GitHub.
-* Locate the button that says `Pull Request` and click it.
-* Locate the green button that says `New pull request` and click it.
-  * You should now see the file changes you've made and how they differ from the original repo.
-* Click on the `Create pull request` button to submit your PR.
-* Now if you navigate to the <a href="https://github.com/DevMountain/learn-git/pulls">original repository</a> and take a look at the `Pull Requests` yours should be there.

-## Mini-Project 4 : Group Project together :D
+## Mini-Project 3 : Group Project together :D

 ### Summary